MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-monitor.md

 ## Azure CLI reference examples

 Examples are provided with every Azure CLI reference.
 Although you can also complete these tasks through the Azure portal, using the Azure CLI requires a single command line.
-Here are a few code blocks to give you an idea of how easy it is to use the Azure CLI.
+Here are a few code samples to give you an idea of how easy it is to use the Azure CLI.

 To work with Azure Monitor, you'll first need a resource group.
 Azure resource groups are simple to create and manage with the Azure CLI.